What We Discuss

 You may hate writing.
 You may strongly dislike keeping a log.
 And to be honest, we won’t make you do anything that you do not want to do.
 However, how will you be able to identify your areas for improvement if you do not understand your current habits and patterns?
 How can we celebrate your successes if we cannot see how you conquered difficult situations?

 Our most successful clients log all of their food: the good, the bad, and the potentially ugly.
 Most of all, your nutrition counselor desires for you to be honest.
 Your food log is not a scorecard, and your nutrition counselor will not treat it as such.
 Instead, the food log allows you to determine where you need to dedicate the most attention and energy into making yourself better.

 We try to make it as easy as possible to log your food.
 We have paper forms that you can quickly fill out after a meal, and an online app that lets you input what you have eaten throughout the day.
 Developing an active and mindful sense of what you put into your body will help you continue to make positive and healthy improvements as you continue to lose weight.

 We know that this will not interest everyone.
-However, even if you choose to continue weight maintenance on your own, our hope is that you will continue to use your OnPoint materials to sustain your healthier lifestyle:
+However, even if you choose to continue on your own, our hope is that you will continue to use your OnPoint materials to sustain your healthier lifestyle:

 We developed our weight loss and nutrition philosophy from a variety of published scientific research.
 Nutrition Science continues to evolve as scientists learn more about how our bodies work and interact with the environment.
 While there will always be a point-of-view that challenges ours, we are confident that our approach, grounded in hard science and rigorous research, will continue to help you take back control of eating and food-related challenges.
-Click below to read more about OnPoint's scientific roots:
+Click here to read more about OnPoint's scientific roots.